Convex optimization with $p$-norm oracles: Introduction

-Our algorithm builds upon the acceleration framework of \textcite{monteiro2013accelerated}, as well as optimal high-order methods for highly smooth convex optimization~\cite{arjevani2019oracle, gasnikov2019near} and techniques for accelerating with a ball-constrained oracle~\cite{carmon2020acceleration}.
+Though the rates of Theorem~\ref{thm:ConceptualProx-main} may look unnatural at first glance, we in fact prove that, for any $p, s \geq 2$, they are optimal for broad classes of algorithms!
+Specifically, we show (Section~\ref{sec:LB}) that there exists a function such that any zero-respecting algorithm, i.e., one that at every iteration queries an $\ell_p^s(\lambda)$-proximal oracle centered at a point $\cc \in \R^d$ which lies in the span of the outputs of the oracle, requires at least $\Omega((\lambda \|\xx^{\star}\|_p^s/\epsilon)^{\frac{1}{s(1+\nu)}})$ iterations to return an $\epsilon$-suboptimal point.

-Though the rates of Theorem~\ref{thm:ConceptualProx-main} may look unnatural at first glance, we in fact prove that, for any constant $2 \leq p < s$, they are optimal!
-Specifically, we show (Section~\ref{sec:LB}) that there exists a function such that any zero-respecting algorithm, i.e., one that at every iteration queries an $\ell_p^s(\lambda)$-proximal oracle centered at a point $\cc$ which lies in the span of the initial point and previous query outputs (and outputs a point in that span), requires at least $\Omega((\lambda \|\xx^{\star}\|_p^s/\epsilon)^{\frac{1}{s(1+\nu)}})$ iterations to return an $\epsilon$-suboptimal point.\footnote{\cite{carmon2020lower} provides a general reduction from lower bounds on deterministic algorithms to lower bounds on zero-respecting algorithms.
-However, as stated, their reduction does not immediately apply due to the difference in oracles considered.
-Nevertheless, we suspect that the techniques of \cite{carmon2020lower} can lead to lower bounds for broader classes of algorithms in the settings considered in this paper and we may investigate in a future version.} Note that there is a broader literature of lower bounds for related problems, e.g., convex optimization in non-Euclidean norms with gradient oracles~\cite{guzman2015lower} and in parallel settings~\cite{diakonikolas2019lower}.
-However, were are unaware of such lower bounds for our particular $\ell_p^s(\lambda)$-proximal oracle.
+Note that there is a broader literature of lower bounds for related problems, e.g., convex optimization in non-Euclidean norms with gradient oracles~\cite{guzman2015lower} and in parallel settings~\cite{diakonikolas2019lower}.
+However, we are are unaware of such lower bounds for our particular $\ell_p^s(\lambda)$-proximal oracle.